Build a Web Barcode Reader with Python FastAPI: Read Barcodes from Uploaded Images

 fastapi uvicorn dynamsoft-capture-vision-bundle python-multipart

-Step 2: Set Up the FastAPI Application
+Step 2: Set Up the FastAPI Server with Uvicorn

 1. Import required libraries: